kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:50c9218dac
-## Why conditional statement is required?
+## Why are conditional statements required?

-Conditional statements, these are used to execute code fragments based on a condition.
+Conditional statements are used to execute code fragments based on a given condition.
 The most commonly used construct is if-else, with the following syntax:

 ```{python}